lapets/bitlist/README.rst

 .. code-block:: bash

-    python -m pip install .[test]
+    python -m pip install ".[test]"
     python -m pytest

-The subset of the unit tests included in the module itself and the *documentation examples* that appear in the testing script can be executed separately using `doctest <https://docs.python.org/3/library/doctest.html>`_:
+The subset of the unit tests included in the module itself and the *documentation examples* that appear in the testing script can be executed separately using `doctest <https://docs.python.org/3/library/doctest.html>`__:

 .. code-block:: bash